Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 To claim the touring rate, you must also provide the number of performances at each premises.

-You’ll need to calculate if your production has made a profit or a loss and determine whether your TTR claim should be surrendered as a loss for a cash repayment or used to reduce your tax bill.
+You’ll need to calculate if your production has made a profit or a loss to determine whether your TTR claim should be surrendered as a loss for a cash repayment or used to reduce your tax bill.

 To qualify as a touring production, at least one of the following must apply: